frePPLe/frepple/doc/user-guide/modeling-wizard/distribution/distribution-orders.rst

 Field            Type              Description
 ================ ================= ===========================================================
-status           non-empty string  For confirmed distribution orders, the status should be "confirmed". item             non-empty string  The item being transfered. origin           non-empty string  The model location where the item is transfered from. destination      non-empty string  The model location where the item will be received. end date         date              The date of the distribution order delivery. quantity         number            The quantity delivered.
+status           non-empty string  For confirmed distribution orders, the status should be "confirmed". item             item              The item being transfered. origin           location          The model location where the item is transfered from. destination      location          The model location where the item will be received. end date         DateTime          The date of the distribution order delivery. quantity         number            The quantity delivered.
 ================ ================= ===========================================================